haganbt/PYLON-exporter/README.md

 ### Request Filters

-The ```filter``` parameter is supported for primary requests as you would expect.
+The ```filter``` parameter is supported as expected.
 The following example would return the top 2 topics where the sentiment was negative:

 ```json
 {